Alexander Hammelburg: House of Representatives

 Hammelburg was placed twenty-third on the candidate list of D66 for the 2021 general election.
 He was elected into the House of Representatives on 17 March with 841 preference votes and was installed two weeks later.
 Hammelburg vacated his seat in the Amsterdam municipal council the same day.
-He is D66's spokesperson for foreign trade, development cooperation, defense, and amending article 1 of the Dutch constitution, while he also had finances, tax affairs, financial markets, and state participation among his specialties for some period.
+He was D66's spokesperson for foreign trade, development cooperation, defense, finances, tax affairs, financial markets, and amending article 1 of the Dutch constitution.
 Hammelburg is part of the Dutch parliamentary delegation to the OSCE and the United States contact group, and he is a member of the Committees for Defense; for Economic Affairs and Climate Policy; for Finance; for Foreign Affairs; for Foreign Trade and Development Cooperation; and for Public Expenditure.

 When Russia invaded Ukraine in 2022, he proposed for the Dutch government to start setting aside money for the reconstruction of Ukraine, comparing it to the Marshall Plan.
+He also wanted to provide at least €100 million for the reconstruction effort following the 2023 Turkey–Syria earthquake, but Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher responded that she did not have the money available.
 Together with Laura Bromet (GL) and Habtamu de Hoop (PvdA), he continued an effort to amend article 1 of the Constitution of the Netherlands to add disability and sexual orientation as grounds on which discrimination is prohibited.
 Both houses of parliament had already voted in favor of the amendment, but a constitutional amendment required a second affirmative vote following elections.
 The Senate eventually passed it for a second time in January 2023.